BradB132/MaPL/README.md

 ### Portability

 MaPL is implemented in C and C++, and so should be relatively portable.
-However, I've only tested it on macOS. `MaPLCompiler` and `MaPLGenerator` currently have cmake files, while `MaPLRuntime` does not because it's intended to only be run within a larger program.
+However, I've only tested it on Windows and macOS. `MaPLCompiler` and `MaPLGenerator` currently have cmake files, while `MaPLRuntime` does not because it's intended to only be run within a larger program.